 Even if chores and tasks are divvied up between a few family members and friends, it can be hard to know how much medicine was taken or even how much water that person may have drunk during the day.

 Inviting a professional carer to provide care is a more practical idea.
-Hourly carers can provide a few hours of care as agreed, but with elderly parents who are suffering from dizziness, respite carers would be a more preventative option to ensure a full recovery, Respite carers can provide care 24/7 for an agreed number of weeks until they make a full recovery.
+Hourly carers, also known as domiciliary carers, can provide a few hours of care as agreed, but with elderly parents who are suffering from dizziness, respite carers would be a more preventative option to ensure a full recovery, Respite carers can provide care 24/7 for an agreed number of weeks until they make a full recovery.
 Having a carer for this length of time over a day, means they can take on the responsibility of monitoring medicine dosages, fluid intake and daily chores including helping to get washed and dressed.
 There are a number of times a person will need help moving from one place to another during the day, particularly to go to the toilet or make a cup of tea.
 Having a respite carer during this time can ensure repeat falls are avoided.

 Your parent might be opposed to inviting a carer into their home as this may threaten their idea of independence but it may help them to know a respite carer is only temporary.
 A full-time respite carer can help with simple tasks a person can’t cover by popping in 2 or 3 times a day.
 A respite carer is also only required to support someone through their rehabilitation which means progressing towards a person’s re-independence is key.
 Respite carers are only temporary for a matter of 2 weeks or longer if required.
 Once an elderly person is beginning to feel better, this care can reduce to a few hours a day or week, until the person is able to live entirely independently again.